Renee Harris (producer): Changes in fortune

 Mr. Harris' will was filed in probate court with the bulk of the estate going to his wife.
 After his death, there was much speculation in the theater world as to whether his widow would sell her husband's company and theaters, or if she would try to manage them and produce plays herself.
 At first, Harris was unsure about what she wanted to do.
 After talking with her father-in-law and remembering that her husband once told her, "You are a better businessman than I am.", she decided to continue her husband's business with the assistance of William Harris, Sr. Both were in accord that the business would be run as Mr. Harris did.
 The business became known as the Estate of Henry B. Harris with Harris being known professionally as Mrs. Henry B. Harris.
-The decision to carry on in her husband's stead made Renee Harris the first female theatrical manager and producer in the on Broadway.
+The decision to carry on in her husband's stead made Renee Harris the first female theatrical manager and producer on Broadway.
+In reality, this was not technically correct, since Charlotte Baldwin (1778–1856) had managed a theatre in Broadway already in the 1820s.

 Harris continued alone in this field until 1922 when Anne Nichols, a playwright, also began managing plays.
 Both Harris and Nichols were mentioned as being among the top woman directors of plays in 1922.

 When Mr. Harris' will was settled, no one was prepared for the news that his debts outweighed his assets.
 Harris' father-in-law took a look at the situation and advised his daughter-in-law to give up the company.
 She refused because it seemed to her that doing so would be an insult to Mr. Harris' name and memory.
 She threw herself into play production and sold various assets; Harris paid her husband's debts.
 After these bills were paid, Harris was able to live the lifestyle she had enjoyed before Titanic.
 She owned homes in New York, Maine and Florida and racehorses and was also able to travel regularly again.
 During this period, Harris married three times; each marriage ended in divorce.
 Her last marriage ended in 1927 with Harris describing her spouse as "nothing but a source of expense" to her.
 Harris summed this up by saying, "I have had four marriages, but only one husband."